 '''

+Signature

+protected

-Signature protected SchedulingParameters()
+SchedulingParameters()

 '''

 Creates a new instance of SchedulingParameters.
+It is the same as SchedulingParameters(Affinity.default()).

 '''

+Signature

-Signature public java.lang.Object clone()
+public java.lang.Object

+clone()

 '''

 Creates a clone of this.
-This method should behave effectively as if it constructed a new object with clones of the high-resolution time values of this.
+This method should behave effectively as if constructed with a clone of the affinity value used to this.

-- The new object is in the current allocation context. - clone does not copy any associations from this and it does not implicitly bind the new object to a SO. - The new object has clones of all high-resolution time values (deep copy). - References to event handlers are copied (shallow copy.)
+- The new object is in the current allocation context. - clone does not copy any associations from this and it does not implicitly bind the new object to a SO.

+• The new object has clones of it affinity value (deep copy).